We only get to be each age once. How many will we waste trying to be something that we’re not?

 There was a time when it felt like every weekend was filled with 21st birthday parties.
 Then weddings.
-More recently for me, sadly, it’s been funerals.
+More recently, it’s been funerals.

 I’m also noticing a cohort of people who are about my age slip into midlife crisis.
 Typically these are people who forgot to be young when they were actually young.

-It’s tragic to watch somebody who built a career or started a business finally achieve escape velocity only to immediately try and stop time, or even rewind - a young person’s car, a young person’s relationship (often at the expense of the relationships that have supported them on the ascent), a young person’s lifestyle etc.
+It’s tragic to watch somebody who built a career or started a business finally achieve escape velocity only to immediately try to stop time, or even rewind - a young person’s car, a young person’s lifestyle, a young person’s relationship (often at the expense of the relationships that have supported them on the ascent), etc.

-It’s equally awkward to watch somebody who extended their youth way longer than it actually lasted by continuing to live without responsibilities suddenly realise that all of their friends are now ten years (or more!) younger than them.
+It’s equally awkward to watch somebody who lived without responsibilities for too long suddenly realise that all their friends are now ten years (or more) younger than them.
 Meanwhile the people they used to know have moved on and have very different interests.